Global Delta App

 Most vacancies are listed here, but other opportunities may exist.
 Contact us if you're interested.

-Xuejiao Hou is a postdoctoral fellow, studying coastal suspended sediment concentration dynamics in river deltas.
+Xuejiao Hou was a postdoctoral fellow, studying coastal suspended sediment concentration dynamics in river deltas.

-Jana Cox is a PhD candidate on Rivers2morrow interested in sediment budgets of urban river deltas
+Jana Cox was a PhD student in the Rivers2morrow project, interested in sediment budgets of urban river deltas

-Joey is an MS student and sand fanatic.
+Joey was an MS student and sand fanatic, working on openDelve.

 I did my undergrad in Civil Engineering in Trinidad and Tobago and practised as a Coastal Engineer in Jamaica before leaving for Europe to further my studies.
 There, I did my MSc in the Netherlands and my PhD in Germany, with stops along the way in Norway, Spain and New Zealand.
-After a few postdocs, I moved from last position in France to FSU in Florida.
+After a few postdocs, I moved from last position in France to FSU and then to Florida Gulf Coast University in Florida.
 As a Coastal Geomorphologist, I use a combination of fieldwork and numerical modelling to understand hydrodynamic and sediment transport processes on beaches and coasts, mainly as a result of wave forcing.
-At the moment I am investigating changes in sediment transport patterns in reef-protected coastal environments caused by reef degradation and sea level rise.

 Juan F. Paniagua-Arroyave, "Pani", is originally from Colombia, where he obtained a B.Sc. in Civil Engineering and a M.Sc. degree in Earth sciences.
-After completing his degrees in Colombia, Pani moved to the U.S. as a Fulbright scholar and obtained his Ph.D. degree at the University of Florida in Gainesville working on inner-shelf hydrodynamics.
-Pani works on morphodynamic models of river delta evolution in Columbia and elsewhere.
+After completing his degrees in Colombia, Pani moved to the U.S. as a Fulbright scholar and obtained his Ph.D. degree at the University of Florida in Gainesville working on inner-shelf hydrodynamics, and a postdoc at FSU on river deltas.
+Pani is now faculty at EAFIT, working on morphodynamic models of river delta evolution in Columbia and elsewhere.

-Mingyang Chen is currently a first-year doctoral student in the College of Engineering Ph.D. program at the Florida State University, working on remote sensing of storm impacts on barrier islands.
+Mingyang Chen received his PhD from the College of Engineering Ph.D. program at the Florida State University, working on remote sensing of storm impacts on barrier islands.
 He is originally from China, where he obtained his first BSc in Civil Engineering.
 After 2012, he moved to the US and graduated from the Northern Arizona University in 2015 with BSc in Civil Engineering with a minor in Mechanical Engineering and from Florida State University in 2017 with a MSc in Civil Engineering.
 His research interests involve image processing and analysis, intelligent transportation systems, weight in motion analysis.

 Jacob Harm 'Jaap' Nienhuis